 |Fredericksburg Songwriters' Showcase||Bob Gramann|

 An avid canoeist and conservationist, Gramann is especially proud that his musical urgings raise public awareness of river and environmental issues.
-Sometimes it is a long process.
-His song “Rappahannock Running Free” first called for the removal of an aging dam in 1993.
-It voiced the dreams of fishermen and paddlers since the dam was built.
-In February, 2004, Gramann had the honor of singing this song to a crowd of thousands just minutes before two major explosions breeched the dam’s foundation.
+Sometimes it is a long process, but he is patient and philosophical.
+“Rappahannock Running Free” first called for the removal of an aging dam 12 years ago.
+In February, 2004, Gramann had the pleasure of singing this song to a crowd of thousands just minutes before two major explosions breeched the dam’s foundation.
 “I performed for the world,” says Gramann of the CNN and network coverage of the event.
-The removal of the dam exposed 4 rapids, allowed the upstream migration of anadromous fish for the first time in 150 years, and demonstrated the power of folk music when coupled with plastic explosives.

 You can see Bob perform at the Friends of the Rappahannock Concerts in Fredericksburg, infrequent restaurant gigs, the Fredericksburg Songwriters' Showcase , and at folk coffee houses in the Washington, D.C. area.

-Bob runs the Fredericksburg Songwriters' Showcase , a monthly concert series featuring original acoustic music by Fredericksburg area, regional songwriters and "name acts", both resident and traveling through.
-The Showcase provides a forum for this exciting and creative art form.
-It offers a varied program on the last Friday of each month.
+Bob also runs the Fredericksburg Songwriters' Showcase , a monthly concert series featuring original acoustic music by Fredericksburg area, regional songwriters and "name acts", both resident and traveling through.

 Send rants/rave to above mentioned Ackermann